builde7b0b/Tic-Tac-Toe/challenges.md

 Expected behavior: output message and reset display button to reset game.

 Extended: This displays when it's a draw: It's a tie! wins!

+- [] Todo #5: User Story
+When we reset the game using the reset button, the message remains from the endGame function.

+- [] Todo #6: User Story
+When the game is over, the user can still click the cells.
+Expected behavior: When a user wins or the game ends, ignore the further clicks on cells and emit a notification that tells a user to reset the game.
+Solution: modify the handleCellClick function to disable all cells on the board once the game has ended.